digitalcytometry/cytospace/README.md

 - The first row must contain the single cell IDs and the first column must contain the gene names.
 - The first column (gene names) must have a header.
 - The gene expression data should be represented as non-normalized counts.
+- All instances of duplicate gene names will be dropped at runtime.
 <p align="center">
   <img src="images/scRNAfile.png" width="800">
 </p>